 An updated start page includes bookmarks and frequently visited sites and Siri suggestions.

-It's a small change, but it looks much better.
+It's a small change, but it looks much better, especially for white favicons which tended to blend in with the background.

 If you have too many tabs open but are afraid of losing some of them, you can save all of them as bookmarks.
 That way, you can reset Safari's tabs while making sure you can still go view things you had "saved" in tabs before.